Comparison4 min read

 Genesis GV80 on a winding mountain road at golden hour

-The BMW X5 and Mercedes GLE get the press, but the Genesis GV80 and Lincoln Aviator offer comparable luxury — in some cases superior execution — at lower transaction prices.
-If you're shopping $55,000–$70,000 for a mid-size luxury SUV and haven't driven either of these, you may be leaving value on the table.
+The BMW X5 and Mercedes GLE get the magazine covers, but the Genesis GV80 and Lincoln Aviator deliver comparable luxury — sometimes better execution — for less money.
+If you're shopping $55,000–$70,000 for a mid-size luxury SUV and you haven't driven either of these, I think you're leaving real value on the table.
+Let me make the case for both.

 Quick specs